Curare is considered a poison in the world, although strictly speaking it is a very particular poison.

 He returned to the United States to recover with therapies, but suffered from intense pain in the extremities on the right side of his body.
 He thought that the curare used by the indigenous people of the area to relieve muscle pain could help him.

-He traveled to Ecuador in 1938, bringing with him some thirteen kilos of prepared curare, to have it purified and clinically tested in the United States.
+He traveled to Ecuador in 1938, bringing back with him some thirteen kilos of prepared curare, to have it purified and clinically tested in the United States.

 It was already known that the raw material of curare came from two types of plants: menispermaceae, such as Chondrodendron tomentosum, and logoniaceae(Strychnos toxifera), and that the active ingredient of curare was d-tubocurarine.